CoderJava/Service-Locator-Flutter/README.md

-# dependency_injection_flutter
+# service_locator_flutter

-Demonstrate how to create dependency injection with Flutter
+Demonstrate how to create service locator with Flutter

 ## Getting Started